DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

          - Verify the delivery of messages
          - Classify sensitive content within or attached to messages
          - Essential email concepts, which local systems can enforce and protect, include nonrepudiation, message integrity, and access restrictions.
+         - 📝Mail-bombing is the use of email as an attack mechanism by flooding a system with messages, causing a denial of service.
      - ❄️**Secure Multipurpose Internet Mail Extensions (S/MIME)**  offers authentication and confidentiality to email through public key encryption, digital envelopes, and digital signatures.
          - Authentication is provided through X.509 digital certificates issued by trusted third-party CAs.
          - Privacy is provided through the use of Public Key Cryptography Standard (PKCS) standards-compliant encryption.